Preventing Altitude Sickness when Climbing Kilimanjaro

 And how you cope with the altitude is not a matter of random luck!

-There are many things you can do to avoid the symptoms of acute mountain sickness when climbing Mount Kilimanjaro.
+There are many things you can do to avoid the symptoms of acute mountain sickness when climbing Kilimanjaro.

 Does altitude sickness strike at random?